James Buchanan: Inauguration

 Buchanan was inaugurated on March 4, 1857, taking the oath of office from Chief Justice Roger B. Taney.
-In his inaugural address, Buchanan committed himself to serving only one term, as his predecessor had done.
-He expressed abhorrence for the growing divisions over slavery and its status in the territories while saying that Congress should play no role in determining the status of slavery in the states or territories.
-He also declared his support for popular sovereignty.
+In his lengthy inaugural address, Buchanan committed himself to serving only one term.
+He abhorred the growing divisions over slavery and its status in the territories, saying that Congress should play no role in determining the status of slavery in the states or territories.
+He proposed a solution based on the Kansas–Nebraska Act, which stated that the principle of popular sovereignty was decisive, and Congress had no say in the matter.
 Buchanan recommended that a federal slave code be enacted to protect the rights of slaveowners in federal territories.
 He alluded to a then-pending Supreme Court case, Dred Scott v.
 Sandford, which he said would permanently settle the issue of slavery.
-Dred Scott was a slave who was temporarily taken from a slave state to a free territory by his owner, John Sanford (the court misspelled his name).
+Dred Scott was a slave who was temporarily taken from a slave state to a free territory by his owner, John F. A. Sanford.
 After Scott returned to the slave state, he filed a petition for his freedom based on his time in the free territory.
-After Buchanan's speech, the Dred Scott case was decided against Scott and in favor of his owner.